-PRIORITY STATUS: J. Sargeant Reynolds Community College (JSRCC) has entered into an implied contract with all accepted nursing program students via the JSRCC catalog.
-The catalog indicates that once accepted into the nursing program a student can complete the program within two years, assuming the student attends four consecutive semesters (summer is a session, not a semester).
-Continuation in the program is conditional upon those factors identified in the "Progression through the Program" statement above.
+PROGRESSION STATUS: J. Sargeant Reynolds Community College (JSRCC) has entered into an implied contract with all accepted Nursing program students via the JSRCC catalog.
+The catalog indicates that once accepted into the Nursing program a student can complete the program within two years, assuming the student attends four consecutive semesters (summer is a session, not a semester).
+Continuation in the program is conditional upon those factors identified in the "Progression through the Program" statement.

-A Priority 1 student is a student who has never failed, withdrawn, or taken a leave of absence for any reason.
-A Priority 1 student may register for any available space for a course for which the student is eligible during Early Bird registration.
-Students who have not stopped program progress have a Priority 1 enrollment status for available seats.
+A Progression 1 student is a student who has never failed, dropped, withdrawn, or taken a leave of absence for any reason.
+A Progression 1 student may register for any available space for a course for which the student is eligible during the college's assigned registration period.

-A Priority 2 student is one who has withdrawn, failed, or taken a leave of absence.
+A Progression 2 student is one who has withdrawn, failed, or taken a leave of absence.
 These students have stopped program progress and will be enrolled based on a random lottery drawing for available seats.
-Priority 2 students will not participate in Early Bird registration.
-The Nursing AAS program's Progression and Graduation Committee will place these students via a random lottery drawing into available seats.

-Priority 2 students will return to Priority 1 status with the successful completion of the next nursing course.
+Progression 2 students will not participate in the college's online registration process.
+The Nursing AAS Degree program's Promotion and Graduation Committee will place these students via a random lottery drawing into available seats.
+Progression 2 students will return to Progression 1 status after successful completion of the course from which the student withdrew or failed.